dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 ---
 sidebar_position: 1
 title: Application Structure
-description: Learn about the structure of an Operon application
+description: Learn about the structure of a DBOS application
 ---

-In this guide, you'll learn about the structure of an Operon application.
+In this guide, you'll learn about the structure of a DBOS application.

 ### Directory Structure

-When you initialize an Operon project with `npx dbos-sdk init`, it has the following structure:
+When you initialize a DBOS project with `npx dbos-sdk init`, it has the following structure:

 ```bash
 dbos-hello-app/